microsoft/AzureClusterlessHPC.jl/docs/credentials.md

 ## Single batch and storage account

-To use a single Azure Batch and storage account, you can set up a single combined credential file for both accounts.
-The required information must provided as a JSON file containing user credentials for Azure blob storage and Azure batch.
-Azure Batch requires authentication via the Azure Active Directory (AAD), whereas the blob storage account must be authenticated with a secret key.
+`AzureClusterlessHPC.jl` requires at the minimum **one Azure Batch** account and **one Azure Storage** account.
+The storage account is authenticated via a secret key, whereas Azure Batch must be authenticated using the Azure Active Directory (AAD).
+The `setup.sh` script in the root directory automatically creates the accounts and creates a `credentials.json` file.

+Alternatively, you can set up the accounts manually (e.g. using the Azure console).
 Refer to the [Azure documentation](https://docs.microsoft.com/en-us/azure/batch/batch-aad-auth) for information on how to authenticate Azure Batch via the AAD.

-Use the following template to create a file called `credentials.json` file and fill in your keys and ids.
-Safely store this file and never upload it to public repositories:
+Once you have created the accounts, create a credential file with the storage key and batch AAD authentication.
+Use the following template for the `credentials.json` file:

 ```
 {